Ecuador & Galapagos

 $1-2 per piece of luggage

 When dining, it is important to check your bill for gratuity.
-Some restaurants will include 10% gratuity automatically.
+Some restaurants may include gratuity automatically.
 Tipping for meals is the same as in the United States - 10-20% depending on the level of service received.
-If you find that 10% has already been included, we suggest adding 10%.
-If it has not been included, consider adding 15%.

 Traveling with Children